nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 > in an MVP - the more skeletal, the better, provided we can gather the
 > information we need.

+Note:

+The same goes for a v1 (throwaway) prototype that is strictly for demo or requirements elicitation purposes.

 ---

 ## Lean Enterprise Caveat

+- Agile / scrum not a given
 - Waterfall works when perfecting a proven idea or well understood domain
 - Re-use existing software to move fast